section-engineering-education/engineering-education/articles/Getting-started-with-Pyspark-Spark-Part2/index.md

   - url: /engineering-education/getting-started-with-pyspark-spark-part2/hero.jpg
     alt: PySpark image example
 ---
 Apache Spark is a distributed cluster computing engine that makes the computation of big data efficient.
-Computation workflows in Spark are optimized because of the usage of DAG (Directed Acyclic Graph) engine.
-This means that results are calculated through the most optimum path of computation.
-So if a program goes through a number of processes to get a result, the DAG engine only goes through the necessary processes and skips all the computations it deems unnecessary to get the same result.
+It provides a simple programming interface to program entire clusters with implicit data parallelism.
+This essentially results in fast computation of big data.
+Spark does not require the users to have high end, expensive systems with great computing power.
+It splits the big data into multiple cores or systems available in the cluster and optimally utilises these computing resources to the processes this data in a distributed manner.
+Therefore Spark is a great solution for processing large amounts of data and obtaining results to queries quickly and without overheating the system.

 <!--more-->

-In this tutorial, we will delve into the core programming concepts of Spark.
+In this tutorial, we will delve into the core programming concepts of Spark using an example.
+In this example, we will use a large dataset containing 278,858 users providing 1,149,780 ratings about 271,379 books to realise which book has the most number of ratings.

 Python is the most widely used language on Spark, so we will implement Spark programs using their Python API - PySpark.
 To learn the concepts and implementation of programming with PySpark, install PySpark locally.
 While it is possible to use the terminal to write and run these programs, it is more convenient to use Jupyter Notebook.

 ### **Installing Spark (and running PySpark API on Jupyter notebook)**
 Step 0: Make sure you have Python 3 and Java 8 or higher installed in the system.